Glossary

 Provider Pool

-A collection of compute providers registered with the NodeOps Network to lend their compute resources for any workloads deployed using the console.
+A collection of Compute providers registered with the NodeOps Network to lend their Compute resources for any workloads deployed using the console.

 S